 Wingspan: 9.1 – 11.8 in

 These pretty blackbirds have beautiful, obvious coloring.
-Males have glossy black heads with flamey orange hues on the belly and lower back.
+Males have glossy black heads with orange flame-colored hues on the belly and lower back.
 Females have varying degrees of orange on the belly as well, but can appear to be more yellow—not uncommon with younger birds.

 Baltimore Orioles are found throughout the eastern half of the United States and some of Canada in the spring and summer for breeding before returning to Central and South America for the winter.
 These beauties can be tempted to your feeders by putting out oranges and jelly!